gazebosim/gz-physics/tutorials/09-set-up-physics-engine-tpe.md

 ```

 In general, there are 3 steps for `plugin.cc`:
-- Define the final \ref ignition::physics::FeatureList "FeatureList" including
+- Define the final \ref gz::physics::FeatureList "FeatureList" including
 all required "FeatureLists".
 In TPE case, it is `TpePluginFeatures`.
 - Define an empty class inherited all "FeatureLists" class, [Base](https://github.com/ignitionrobotics/ign-physics/blob/main/tpe/plugin/src/Base.hh)
 class (optionally depending on software design)
-and \ref ignition::physics::Implements "Implements" class implementing
+and \ref gz::physics::Implements "Implements" class implementing
-\ref ignition::physics::FeaturePolicy "FeaturePolicy" 2D or 3D and different
+\ref gz::physics::FeaturePolicy "FeaturePolicy" 2D or 3D and different
 scalar type.
 - Register the physics plugin using `IGN_PHYSICS_ADD_PLUGIN` macro (See
   \ref createphysicsplugin "Implement a physics plugin" for more detail).

 ### Implement a feature using TPE's API

-Now we assume that we have not implemented any \ref ignition::physics::Feature "Feature"
+Now we assume that we have not implemented any \ref gz::physics::Feature "Feature"
 for `TPE`.
 In the `plugin` folder, we will create two files `EntityManagementFeatures.hh` and
-`EntityManagementFeatures.cc` to implement \ref ignition::physics::ConstructEmptyWorldFeature "ConstructEmptyWorldFeature"
+`EntityManagementFeatures.cc` to implement \ref gz::physics::ConstructEmptyWorldFeature "ConstructEmptyWorldFeature"
 in `EntityManagementFeatures` "FeatureList".
 The unit test for this feature is also
 worth implemented in `EntityManagement_TEST.cc`.
 Please download the example
 [CMakeLists.txt](https://github.com/ignitionrobotics/ign-physics/blob/main/tpe/plugin/CMakeLists.txt)